TrainWeb.org Facebook Page

 Map: Ba 42 E 3 Topographic Maps

 We've arrived back at the Claremont Branch's grade crossing near Wilmarco Avenue.
+A siding also crosses at right.
 The original alignment had curved in from the right before proceeding ahead.

 Check Rails